 [body]

 We’ve known for a while that after relationships fall into a state of inactivity — becoming dormant ties — they can be resurrected.
-As more of us venture back into professional social settings after pandemic-induced disconnection, more of us than ever are looking to revive our inactive ties.
+As more of us venture back into professional social settings after pandemic-induced disconnection, more people than ever are looking to revive their inactive ties.
 These connections have the potential to be incredibly valuable: During the period of dormancy, former contacts have been learning new things and developing new networks.
 Their knowledge and associations can be extremely beneficial, with the potential for offering advice, referrals, emotional support, and even tangible resources.

 We used to assume that reawakening a dormant tie was a simple process — just, you know, reach out and start talking.
 According to this view, people could simply reengage as if no time had elapsed.